apache/mesos/docs/upgrades.md

 ## Upgrading from 0.20.x to 0.21.x

-* Disabling slave checkpointing has been deprecated; the slave --checkpoint flag has been deprecated and will be removed in a future release.
+* Disabling agent checkpointing has been deprecated; the agent --checkpoint flag has been deprecated and will be removed in a future release.

 In order to upgrade a running cluster:

 1. Install the new master binaries and restart the masters.
-2. Install the new slave binaries and restart the slaves.
+2. Install the new agent binaries and restart the agents.
 3. Upgrade the schedulers by linking the latest native library (mesos jar upgrade not necessary).
 4. Restart the schedulers.
 5. Upgrade the executors by linking the latest native library and mesos jar (if necessary).